 # Retention & Cohort

 Retention & Cohort helps you understand whether users come back and what they do after a starting event.
-Use it when the key question is about repeat behavior over time.
+It is useful when the main question is about repeat behavior over time rather than one-time activity.

 ### Understand the two analysis types

-Cohort analysis groups users by a first event, then measures how many of them complete a second event over time.
+* **Cohort** groups users by a first event, then measures how many of them complete a second event over time.

 {% @arcade/embed url="<https://app.arcade.software/share/kGDAOswEqn2azBGX1gln>" flowId="kGDAOswEqn2azBGX1gln" %}